-Click here to find us on Facebook and here to find sessions on our YouTube channel ‘Second Step Wellbeing Colleges’.
-You'll also find further content, including ‘Boost Your Mood’ and ‘Maintaining Wellbeing’ on our online resources page here.
+You'll find further content, including ‘Boost Your Mood’ and ‘Maintaining Wellbeing’ on our online resources page here.

 You can also follow our #WhatMakesMeWell campaign on Instagram where clients have been sharing stories about how art and creativity has kept them well during the pandemic.
 You'll find the weekly stories on the link below.

 If you are already using our service, we can also offer virtual wellbeing groups and courses on Zoom.
 Don’t worry if you don’t have internet access, you can dial into these groups on your phone.
 We are also still taking referrals, so please email NSWellbeing@second-step.co.uk if you would like more information.

 If you feel you are in crisis and need support, please contact your GP or support worker.
 And, if you need urgent and immediate support, please contact the Samaritans on 116 123 or email email@example.com.

 We've put together a list of local and national support groups and helplines which you can find here.